 What can I feed my dog when I've run out of dog food?

-over the last few days, there has been extensive coverage in the media concerning a shortage of some dog food products in supermarkets, after more than 2.1m people collected a new pet during the nation’s lockdown.
+Over the last few days, there has been extensive coverage in the media concerning a shortage of some dog food products in supermarkets, after more than 2.1m people collected a new pet during the nation’s lockdown.
+[Pet Food Manufacturers' Association, Oct 2020]

 If you are struggling to get your hands on your usual dog food, here are some safe alternatives that you can find in your fridge, to ensure your dog receives the food they need.